aws-observability/terraform-aws-observability-accelerator/docs/index.md

 to be deployed in our packaged [examples](https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples)

+!!! tip

     We have supporting examples for quick setup such as:

     - Creating an empty Amazon EKS cluster and a VPC
     - Creating and configure an Amazon Managed Grafana workspace with SSO

 ## Motivation